amirianos/start-tor-in-ubuntu/README.md

 (be sure to leave your own bridges and note that add "Bridge" before Bridge) for save this changes press Ctrl+o and press Enter and finally for Exit press Ctrl+x

-enter code below in terminal
+enter code below in terminal to restart tor
 ```
 sudo systemctl restart tor@default.service
 ```

-afer restart tor enter code below
+for see tor logs enter code below
 ```
 journalctl -exft Tor
 ```
-(this conmmand show you logs of tor)

 if you can see line like this ```Bootstrapped 100%: Done``` you could connect to tor